siesta-project/aiida_siesta_plugin/aiida_siesta/docs/plugins/siesta.rst

     {
       "mesh-cutoff": "200 Ry",
       "dm-tolerance": "0.0001",
-	  "%block example-block": """
+	  "%block example-block":
+	  """
 	  first line
-	  second line             """,
+	  second line
+	  %endblock example-block""",
     }

-Note that Siesta fdf keywords allow '.', '-', or nothing as internal separators.
-AiiDA does not allow the use of '.' in nodes to be inserted in the database, so it should not be used in the input script (or removed before assigning the dictionary to the ParameterData instance).
+Note that Siesta fdf keywords allow '.', '-', (or nothing) as internal separators.
+AiiDA does not allow the use of '.' in nodes to be inserted in the database, so it should not be used in the input script (or removed before assigning the dictionary to the Dict instance).
+For legibility, a single dash ('-') is suggested, as in the examples above.

-* **pseudo**, class :py:class:`PsfData <aiida_siesta.data.psf.PsfData>`
+* **pseudos**, input namespace of class :py:class:`PsfData <aiida_siesta.data.psf.PsfData>`

 The PsfData class has been implemented along the lines of the Upf class for QE.

 One pseudopotential file per atomic element.
-Several species in the Siesta sense can share the same pseudopotential.
+Several species (in the Siesta sense, which allows the same element to be treated differently according to its environment) can share the same pseudopotential.
 For the example above::

   pseudo_file_to_species_map = [ ("C.psf", ['C', 'Cred']),